dangets/presentations/thrust_intro/slides.md

     };

 Let's look more at that.
-The operator() function is prefixed with `__host__ __device__` this is CUDA notation, but to Thrust it means that it can be called with a `host_vector` OR `device_vector`.
+The `operator()` function is prefixed with `__host__ __device__`.
+This is CUDA compiler notation, but to Thrust it means that it can be called with a `host_vector` OR `device_vector`.

-There is also a per-instance variable '`a`'.
-It is declared `const` because it is not being modified (this is pretty common).
-If you do have a modifiable attribute - be aware of possible data races if multiple threads try to read/write to it.
+Also notice that in this form of programming you don't need to worry about `threadIdx` and `blockIdx` index calculations in the kernel code.
+You can just focus on what needs to happen to each element.

-There are many excellent Thrust examples (including this saxpy one) in the distribution or online.
+There are many excellent Thrust examples (including this saxpy one) in the installed distribution and online.

 ---